 Years of Experience

-For those with five to nine years of experience, average earnings amount to $18.38.
-The greater proportion of employees (30 percent) report one to four years of experience and bring home $17.30 per hour.
+Those who have five to nine years of work experience see average pay of $18.37 per hour.
+The greater proportion of employees (31 percent) report one to four years of experience and bring home median pay of about $18.61 per hour.

 Certifications and Degrees